Strategy Notification Alerts How-To Guide

-How to use the Alert bells to start receiving Strategy Notification Alerts
+How to receive and use Strategy Notification Alerts

-To receive email alerts from any given strategy on our platform (whether you found it on our platform or created it yourself), you can follow one of four methods:
+To receive email alerts from any given strategy on our platform (whether you found it on our platform or created it yourself), please make sure the Following Strategies Digest option is turned on in your account.

 I. Discover tab method